08BitPixels/Flappy-Taco/README.md

----- FLAPPY TACO ----
+==== FLAPPY TACO ====

-Its Flappy Bird- with a twist!
+Its Flappy Bird - with a tasty twist!

-Click to jump upwards,
+- [LEFT MOUSE BUTTON] to jump upwards
-Try and collect chillies, otherwise you will run out of energy!
+- Jump through the Forks to progress
+- Collect Chillies to refuel your Energy
-Choose which taco you want to be.
+- Choose which taco you play as from the menu

-Most importantly- have fun!
+Most importantly - have fun!